Optimized variance estimation under interference and complex experimental designs: Constructing Variance Bounds

-where $s_{i,j}$ and $w_{i,j}$ are elements of $\slackM$ and $\objM$, respectively.
-As we discuss in the next section, $\objM$ is used to target particular potential outcomes, perhaps motivated by prior substantive knowledge.
-Importantly, all objective functions in this class are linear in the coefficients of the slack matrix, so the optimization problem underlying \optprocedure{} becomes a semidefinite program, ensuring computational tractability.
+The class of \emph{targeted linear objectives} takes the form $\objfS = \iprod{\slackM , \objM}$, where $\slackM$ is a slack matrix, $\objM$ is a targeting matrix of the same dimensions, and $\iprod{ \cdot, \cdot}$ denotes the trace inner product on matrices: $\iprod{\slackM , \objM} = \tr{\slackM \objM}$.
+As we discuss in the next section, $\objM$ is used to target particular potential outcomes, motivated by prior substantive knowledge.
+All objective functions in this class are linear in the coefficients of the slack matrix, so the optimization problem underlying \optprocedure{} becomes a semidefinite program, ensuring computational tractability.

 By construction, the bound returned by \optprocedure{} using a targeted linear objective will be valid.
 What makes the class of targeted linear objectives stand out compared to the norm objectives is a type of completeness result.
 Namely, the class of targeted linear objectives completely characterizes the set of all admissible variance bounds.